jyodroid/Eternal_Friend/Readme.md

   - Create a list of your pets vaccinations.
   - Check Vaccination that already are applied.
   - Receive a daily reminder of pending vaccinations.
-  - Using a widget to se latest news about pets in The New York Times.
+  - Using a widget to see latest news about pets in The New York Times.
   - See nearest pet shops and veterinarian in a map.

 ### Tech